okjuan/virtual.book/_posts/2023-04-05-executioners-song.md

 <!--more-->
 His writing is very clear, human, warm, and vivid.
 Shades of John Steinbeck.
-He does a great job of {% post_url_with_hover_card writing from various perspectives | 2023-06-30-narrate-transparently %} and of building from real life events a plot that feels inevitable.
+He does a great job of {% vbook_post writing from various perspectives | 2023-06-30-narrate-transparently %} and of building from real life events a plot that feels inevitable.
 Foreshadowing exists in literature because it exists in life.
 There are hints and omens, but life is busy and complicated and ever-moving.
 Mistakes are decisions that the future spoils.